-Furthermore, an agency who is truly involved in helping you grow your business understands that your team’s subject matter expertise is a critical piece of the puzzle.
+Furthermore, an agency that is truly involved in helping you grow your business understands that your team’s subject matter expertise is a critical piece of the puzzle.
 How will they communicate with your subject matter experts?
 How often?

-Lastly, ask them about team member/s whom you need to interact with often.
+Lastly, ask them about team member/s with whom you need to interact with often.
 What is the availability of this employee?

 5. How much will it cost?

-Ask about the budget required to implement the campaigns that they want you to invest on.
+Ask about the budget required to implement the campaigns that they want you to invest in.
 Keep in mind that cheaper doesn’t necessarily mean better.
 Also, inquire on the estimated return of investment and the contract, if there is one.